minamijoyo/tflock/README.md

 That's all.

-I'm testing in Terraform 0.12 + backend type s3 (lock with dynamodb).
+Currently, it is tested only with Terraform 0.12 + AWS S3 (locked with DynamoDB).

+The tflock uses a state lock function as same as Terraform uses under the hood.
-Other backend types may or may not work.
+So other backend types may or may not work.

 # Install